tsnellgrove/dark_castle3/doc/to_do.md

 - MAYBE:
 	- TBD: pass 'creature' and 'mode' into verbe methods
 		- TBD: 'mode' = 'validate' or 'exe_std'
-		- TBD: don't need a 'exe_silent' mode - just check in method for whether cereature is burt or is in the same room as burt
-			- TBD: if craeture == burt: buffer("std txt")  else: if creature in burt_room: buffer("creature txt")

 4.5) Analyze noun classes... which ones update burt inv vs. read from burt inv?
 		- IDEA: start by implementing the burt inv updates in paralelle to active_gs updates